-Most survivors will tell you that a cancer diagnosis can impose a sense of isolation.
-No matter the level of support from family, friends, and faith, the words You have cancer have the power to build a wall between you and the wider world.
+No matter the level of support from family, friends, and faith, the words You have cancerhave the power to build a wall between you and the wider world.
 For many, social media can be a powerful tool in disassembling this barrier by breaking down the fear and the anxiety that can result from feeling alone on the journey.

-Online communities of cancer survivors are thriving, and Women magazine is glad to be a part of the network of support and inspiration.
-Through www.awomanshealth.com and our Facebook and Twitter communities, we are grateful to have the opportunity to engage with our readers and participate in the conversation.
+Online communities of cancer survivors are thriving, and Women magazine is glad to be part of the network of support and inspiration.
+Through awomanshealth.com and our Facebook and Twitter communities, we are grateful to have the opportunity to engage with our readers and participate in the conversation.

-Now, to launch what we hope will be an ongoing series, we’d like to introduce you to two members of our online community who have offered to share their stories in the hope that their experiences will offer inspiration and perspective to other women diagnosed with cancer.
-We’re grateful for their courage and inspired by their desire to make a difference.
+Now, as part of our ongoing series profiling members of our Facebook community, we’d like to introduce you to a survivor who has offered to share her story in the hope that her experiences will offer inspiration and perspective to other women diagnosed with cancer.
+We’re grateful for her courage and inspired by her desire to make a difference.

 Vicki McCall knew all too well the impact that a cancer diagnosis could have on a family when she was diagnosed with ductal carcinoma in situ in January 2000 at age 48—she had already lost her mother and two older brothers to the disease.
 “I was very familiar with the word cancer,” Vicki says, “and I was scared.”

 A Pivotal Moment: Blood Tests Emerge for Cancer Screening

 Advances in genomic technology are paving the way for improved cancer screening.

 Psoriasis Comorbidities: Beyond the Skin | A Woman’s Health

 Psoriasis is often thought of as a skin disease, but this autoimmune disorder has a list of comorbidities, such as diabetes, that can affect different areas of the body.